Lotto Max FAQs

 1. What time does the draw take place?

-Answer: The draw takes place at approximately 9.15pm Eastern Time every Friday evening.
+Answer: The draw takes place at approximately 9.15pm Eastern Time every Tuesday and Friday evening.

 2. What time do ticket sales close?